Simulcast

 Simulcast demo video

-Here is a video showing the simulcast playback using the hosted player built with the Javascript Web SDK.
+Here is a video showing the Simulcast playback using the hosted player built with the Javascript Web SDK.

 Troubleshooting